Nemaha County Commission

 Commissioners spoke to Lippert about the county’s cyber security insurance coverage.

 Commissioners also spoke to Lippert about the possibility of getting a water line moved that currently runs down the middle of Poor Farm Road.

 Lierz came back before the board to let commissioners know that he has been notified that a power line is being installed in the western portion of the county.
 Lierz stated that he also plans to notify local first responders of this issue.

 Appraiser Betty Roeder came before the board to answer questions that commissioners had concerning a Real Property Relief Application that was submitted to the County Clerk’s Office.

 Following discussion the commission approved the application submitted by Heather Payne.
 Commissioners signed the Determination Form as presented.

 Also at the meeting:

-The board reviewed and approved the meeting minutes from March 12.
+The board reviewed and approved the minutes from the Monday, Dec.
+20, meeting.

-The board reviewed vouchers submitted by the different departments that were paid at the middle of March.
+The board reviewed vouchers submitted by the different departments that were paid at the end of December.